 The Corporation published the results of its Oxide Deposit Feasibility Study on November 10, 2022, which included an updated Mineral Resource Estimate ("MRE").
-The Study is based on the oxide mineral resources, estimated by Mr. W. Lewis, P.Geo. and Mr. A. San Martin, MAusIMM (CP) and the oxide mineral reserves, estimated by Mr. Abdoul Aziz Dramé, P.Eng. all of whom are employees of Micon.
+The Study is based on the oxide mineral resources, estimated by Mr. W. Lewis, P.Geo. and Mr. A. San Martin, MAusIMM (CP), and the oxide mineral reserves, estimated by Mr. Abdoul Aziz Dramé, P.Eng. all of whom are employees of Micon.
 Micon is independent of Unigold and Messrs.
-Lewis, San Martin and Dramé each meet the requirements of a "Qualified Person" as established by NI 43-101 and the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") Definition Standards for Mineral Resources and Mineral Reserves (May 2014).
+Lewis, San Martin, and Dramé each meet the requirements of a "Qualified Person" as established by NI 43-101 and the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") Definition Standards for Mineral Resources and Mineral Reserves (May 2014).
 The effective date of the mineral reserve estimate is October 7, 2022.
 The effective date of the mineral resource estimate is August 8, 2022.
 An NI 43-101-compliant Technical Report summarizing the estimation methodology and procedures was filed on SEDAR and the Corporation's website on December 23, 2022.

-The recoverability of the amounts shown for mineral properties and deferred exploration and evaluation costs are dependent upon the existence of economically recoverable mineral reserves, the ability of the Corporation to obtain the necessary financing to complete its exploration programs, and upon future profitable production or proceeds from the disposition of such properties.
+The recoverability of the amounts shown for mineral properties and deferred exploration and evaluation costs are dependent upon the existence of economically recoverable mineral reserves, the ability of the Corporation to obtain the necessary permits and financing to complete its exploration and development programs, and upon future profitable production or proceeds from the disposition of such properties.

-The Annual Financial Statements have been prepared on a going-concern basis which assumes that the Corporation will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
+The Consolidated Financial Statements have been prepared on a going-concern basis which assumes that the Corporation will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
 Because of continuing operating losses, the Corporation's continuance as a going concern is dependent upon its ability to obtain and manage adequate financing to meet the financial obligations of the Corporation or to reach profitable levels of operation.
-To address its financing requirements, the Corporation may seek financing through measures that may include joint venture agreements, debt and equity financings, asset sales, and rights offerings to existing shareholders and/or another financial transaction.
-In the event that the Corporation is unable to secure future financing, it may not be able to make additional acquisitions or advance exploration.
-For these reasons, there may exist material uncertainties that cast significant doubt on the ability of the Corporation to continue as a going concern.
+To address its financing requirements, the Corporation may seek financing through measures that may include joint venture agreements, debt and equity financings, asset sales, and rights offerings to existing shareholders and/or other financial transactions.

 It is not possible to predict whether financing efforts will be successful or if Unigold will attain profitable levels of operation.
-The Annual Financial Statements do not include any adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classification that would be necessary should the Corporation be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the Annual Financial Statements.
+The Consolidated Financial Statements do not include any adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classification that would be necessary should the Corporation be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the Consolidated Financial Statements.
 These adjustments could be material.

-Looking forward - Strategy and Objectives for 2023
+Looking forward - Strategy and Objectives

-- ✓ Secure additional funding for the Corporation through private placements, joint venture agreements, or other financing activities; and - ✓ Utilize the funds raised to continue the development of the Neita Concession with the following objectives: - ➤ Continue to work with the Government of the Dominican Republic in order to convert a part of the Neita Concession to a Mineral Exploitation (Mining) permit; - Commence an Environmental and Social Impact Assessment covering the development of the oxide portion of the deposit and complete government and community consultations; - Begin systematic exploration of the known sulphide targets at the Candelones Extension deposit in order to enhance available resources and provide baseline information for preliminary mine design; and - Establish a preliminary underground resource, basic mine plan, process flow sheet, and process plant design for the sulphide mineralization.
+- ✓ Secure additional funding for the Corporation and ensure exploration programs are completed on its concessions through private placements, joint venture agreements, or other financing activities; and - ✓ Utilize the funds raised to continue the development of the Neita Concession with the following objectives: - ➤ Continue to work with the Government of the Dominican Republic in order to convert the Neita Sur Concession to a Mineral Exploitation (Mining) permit; - Commence an Environmental and Social Impact Assessment covering the development of the oxide portion of the deposit and complete government and community consultations; - ➤ If sufficient funds are available, begin systematic exploration of the known sulphide targets at the Candelones Extension deposit in order to enhance available resources and provide baseline information for preliminary mine design; and - Establish a preliminary underground resource, basic mine plan, process flow sheet, and process plant design for the sulphide mineralization.